cloudfoundry-attic/lattice-release/docs/ltc.md

 - `my-app-8080.192.168.11.11.xip.io` will map to port `8080`
 - `my-app-9000.192.168.11.11.xip.io` will map to port `9000`

-In addition to setting up these routes, `ltc` will set up a health check that verifies the application is listening on port `8080` (the healthcheck is always bound to the *lowest* port).

 You can modify all of this behavior from the command line:

-- **`--port=8080,9000`** allows you to specify the set of ports to open on the container.
+- **`--ports=8080,9000`** allows you to specify the set of ports to open on the container.
 This overrides any `EXPOSE` directives associated with the Docker image.
-When specifying multiple ports via `--port` you must also specify a `--monitored-port` to perform the health-check on (or, alternatively, turn off the health-check via `--no-monitor`).
+    - When specifying multiple ports via `--port` you should also specify a `--monitor-port` or `--monitor-url` to perform the healthcheck on (or, alternatively, turn off the health-check via `--no-monitor`).
-- **`--monitored-port=8080`** allows you to modify the port that `ltc` chooses to perform the health-check on.
 - **`--routes=8080:my-app,9000:my-app-admin`** allows you to specify the routes to map to the requested ports.
 In this example, `my-app.192.168.11.11.xip.io` will map to port `8080` and `my-app-admin.192.168.11.11.xip.io` will map to port `9000`.
   - You can comma-delimit multiple routes to the same port (e.g. `--routes=8080:my-app,8080:my-app-alias`).
 - **`--no-routes`** allows you to specify that no routes be registered.

-> For instances with *multiple* `EXPOSE` directives, `ltc` selects the *lowest* port for the purposes of routing traffic and performing the health check.
+#### Managing Healthchecks

+In addition, `ltc` sets up a healthcheck that verifies the application responds on a given port or to a specified HTTP request.

+By default, `ltc` selects the *lowest* exposed port to healthcheck against;  if no monitoring options are specified, 8080 is the default unless `--no-monitor` is set.

+- **`--monitor-port=8080`** sets the port that `ltc` performs a port healthcheck against.
+- **`--monitor-url=PORT:/path/to/endpoint`** performs an HTTP roundtrip to check whether a given endpoint returns a **200 OK** result.
+- **`--no-monitor`** disables health monitoring.
+Lattice will consider the application crashed only if it exits.

 ### `ltc remove`